EricFecteau/rust-data-analysis/src/4_stats/2_hypors.md

 With `Hypors`, you can perform a [Chi-Square Test for Independence](https://docs.rs/hypors/latest/hypors/chi_square/categorical/fn.independence.html).
 You can run the following code with `cargo run --example 4_2_1_chi_square`.

 We must first create some summary statistics for the contingency table needed for the Chi-Square test.
-We will create a count of individuals (unweighted) with paid overtime, by gender and marital status.
+We will create a count of individuals with fair or better health, by sex and marital status.

 ```rust
 === Rust 4_2_1_chi_square imports